Syllabus

 Weekly annotations (10 points)

-For the research articles that you will read during the week, you are required to submit annotations and/or respond to your classmates’ annotations by 7 PM the day before class, using the Hypothes.is tool within Canvas.
+For the research articles that you will read during the week, you are required to submit annotations and/or respond to your classmates’ annotations by 9 PM the day before class, using the Hypothes.is tool within Canvas.
 Annotations are visible to all classmates.
-One annotation is required per reading, but you are welcome to annotate more!
+One annotation is required per reading, but you are welcome to annotate more (but please be mindful, and demure of the discussion leader’s workload)!
 Annotations should not exceed 50 words.
 The goal of these annotations is to stimulate the in-class discussions.
 Overall, these annotations contribute 10 points towards your final grade, but each annotation will be graded on a 1-point scale and then scaled to total up to 10 points at the end of the semester.
 The 1-point grading scale for each annotation is as follows:

 Descriptor Points